IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 In order to complete the installation you will be asked to log in as a Globus user.
 You will likely be able to log in using your school or institution's federated login.
 If this is not an option, if your institution does not appear in the list of participating organizations, you can create a Globus Id at [globusid.org](https://www.globusid.org).

-Once Globus Personal Connect is installed, you will need to make sure it is started before you can initiate any Globus downloads from Dataverse.
+Once Globus Connect Personal is installed, you will need to make sure it is started before you can initiate any Globus downloads from Dataverse.

 ## 3. Initiate the Download

-Downloads can only be initiated from dataset pages at Harvard Dataverse.
-(I.e. these files cannot be accessed via Globus directly in a way that bypasses Dataverse).
+Downloads can only be initiated from dataset pages at Harvard Dataverse. (i.e. these files cannot be accessed via Globus directly in a way that bypasses Dataverse).

 To download a single file, open the _File Access_ menu and click on the blue _Globus Transfer_ icon: